CropCraft: Complete Structural Characterization of Crop Plants From Images: Inverse Procedural Modeling for Crops

 Given the ground plane and rows, we define a standardized camera to render from at a predetermined height above the center of the row with the most inliers, facing straight downwards with its $x$-axis aligned with the row.
-This camera is used to render both the observation depth map $\mathbf{I}_{\text{obs}}$ from the NeRF and the depth map $\mathbf{I}_{\text{pred}}$ induced by the procedurally generated scene.
+This design will allow our loss to be invariant to the exact placement of plants along the $x$-axis.
+The camera is used to render both the observation depth map $\mathbf{I}_{\text{obs}}$ from the NeRF and the depth map $\mathbf{I}_{\text{pred}}$ induced by the procedurally generated scene.
+Note that depth estimators such as VGGT~\cite{wang2025vggt} are unsuitable here since we are rendering depth from a novel (non-input) view.
 We also use a color threshold and a bounding box to acquire foreground (plant) masks $\mathbf{M}_{\text{obs}}$ and $\mathbf{M}_{\text{pred}}$ corresponding to each depth map.